mel-project/earendil/libraries/earendil_lownet/README.md

 - The relay assigns an ID based on this random bearer secret.
 This assignment can be done either through a persistent mapping, or through some deterministic pseudorandom process.

 This way, somebody else with a different bearer secret will not get assigned the same ID.

+## Gossip

+We currently have a very trivial gossip:
+- every 1 second, we sign an AdjacencyDescriptor, during which we also exchange IdentityDescriptors.
+- every 1 minute, we sync the RelayGraph.
+This is by sending the entire list of AdjacencyDescriptors and IdentityDescriptors.